 Each Camp Includes:

-- he basics of riding horses safely,
+- the basics of riding horses safely

-- care and maintenance of equipment,
+- care and maintenance of tack and horse equipment

 - fun, informative theory lessons

 - themed events, games (on horseback), and making crafts

 - water sports (no swimming) at lunch hour

 - indoor arena (so we ride even on rainy days!)

 - hiking trails, and acres of scenery for fun exploration